 Students not enrolled for two or more consecutive semesters (fall or spring) must reapply by submitting the graduate studies application at least two weeks prior to the start of the semester in which they plan to enroll.
 Students not enrolled for two years or more must submit a complete admission file before the admissions deadline of the graduate program.
 Refer to the specific graduate program’s admission policies and procedure for official documentation required.

 New Graduate Student Orientation

-The Office of Graduate Studies will host a new graduate student orientation prior to the beginning of fall and spring semesters.
+The Office of The Vice Provost for Academic Affairs will host a new graduate student orientation prior to the beginning of fall and spring semesters.
 The orientation is designed to give new students the opportunity to meet one-on-one with offices across campus and become familiar with the Lipscomb campus.
 Every new student is strongly encouraged to participate in this program before attending classes.